larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 23:23
 But the reason it does that is because it makes certain neurons and neural circuits as we call them 23:30 more active and others less active.
 Okay.
-So serotonin, for instance, 23:35 is a molecule that when released tends to make us feel really good with what we have, our sort of internal landscape 23:41 and the resources that we have, whereas dopamine more than being a molecule of reward is really more a molecule of motivation 23:49 toward things that are outside us and that we want to pursue.
+So **==serotonin==, for instance, 23:35
+==is a molecule that when released tends to make us feel really good with what we have, our sort of internal landscape 23:41 and the resources that we have==**, whereas **==dopamine== more than being a molecule of reward ==is really more a molecule of motivation
+23:49
+toward things that are outside us and that we want to pursue==.
 And we can look at healthy conditions 23:56 or situations like being in pursuit of a goal where every time we accomplish something en route to that goal, a little bit of dopamine is released
 24:03